Prediction

 Proposition (Holographic scaling).
 The number of independent causal set elements along a null geodesic of spatial length is:

-Each element contributes an independent random displacement with and , where is a dimensionless coefficient of order unity encoding the causal set statistics.
+Each element contributes an independent random displacement with and , where is a dimensionless O(1) coefficient encoding the causal set statistics.

 By the random walk: